 As Seville has an Islamic culture, you should try some Halal food on your trip to Seville.
 You can find many Arabic restaurants in the city.
 I had Baked Halal Chicken Skewers with fried potato and salad for my lunch.

 7. Spend the evening at Puente de Isabel II (Puente de Triana)

 It is one of the historic bridges of Seville.
 I walked along the river in the evening, and it was lovely.
 You can have a great view of the city from this bridge.

 Crossing the bridge on your right is the Triana Market, a colorful market and a house of the best flamenco show of all Seville at Casala Teatro.

 8. Enjoy the view of the city at Metropol Parasol

 You’ll need to pay for the ticket to go up the top of Metropol Parasol, but it includes one free drink and a postcard.

-Thus, this place is worth a visit to relax and enjoy a beautiful city view while sipping your beverage of choice.
+Thus, this place is worth visiting to relax and enjoy a beautiful city view while sipping your beverage of choice.
 Also, my favorite restaurant is just located beneath the structure.

 9. Visiting Seville Cathedral

 You can sit on the steps in front of the Cathedral, or you can line up and buy a ticket to go inside and enjoy religious artwork.

 Note: You should not miss the tomb of Christopher Columbus and climb Giralda and the crocodile.

 10. Pub crawling at night in Seville

 Nightlife in Seville is chaotic.
 With bars and clubs open until the morning, Seville earns its reputation as a great party destination.
 Also, drinks are not expensive at the bars, so it’s budget-friendly.

 Don’t forget to grab a beer or enjoy a Mojito with your friends while staying in Seville, Spain.
 The mojitos are reasonably priced and so good that they will make you want more.